-- if the annual provision is paid on an anniversary; - if a cumulative underperformance is recorded at the end of a period of five years.
+- If the annual provision is paid on an anniversary date. - If a cumulative underperformance is recorded at the end of a period of five years.

 In this case, any underperformance in excess of five years will no longer be considered during the new observation period; conversely, any underperformance generated over the last five years will continue to be considered.